pecalleja/gilded-rose-python-with-tests/guilded-rose.md

 ## Final Notes

-Just for clarification: an item can never have its Quality increase above 50.
+Just for clarification: an item can never have its `quality` increase above 50.